rajatgirotra/study/docker/1_README.txt

 Difference from VM
 ================
-In a VM, you will typically have the Infrastructure (hardware) at the lowest level, followed by the host os; followed by a hypervisor (an app that allows virtualization is sharing of hardware with other guest OS’es), then you have multiple VM’s running in the guest OS.
+In a VM, you will typically have the Infrastructure (hardware) at the lowest level, followed by the host os; followed by a hypervisor (an app that allows virtualization which is sharing of hardware with other guest OS’es), then you have multiple VM’s running in the guest OS.
 On a guest OS, you have multiple binaries/libs out of which only a subset is needed to run your application.

 On the other hand, in docker, you just have the infrastructure, followed by a docker engine running on it, followed by multiple containers containing only the binaries/libraries needed to run the application in your container.
 So its not a fully blown setup like a VM.
 Individual container are usually separated and run in isolation.